 Providing LGBTQ+ Youth Emotional Safety Through Mentoring

-Utilizing the protector factors of caring adults as mentors to support the emotional safety of LGBTQ+ youth, we are acting on our best practices to launch a series of mentoring labs.
-Over one year, we’ll engage 80 LGBTQ+ youth in three labs - Storytelling, Accelerator, and Youth Council.
+Utilizing the protector factors of caring adults as mentors to support the emotional safety of LGBTQ+ youth, funding will support the expansion of our mentoring labs.
+Over one year, we'll engage 100 LGBTQ+ youth in four labs - Storytelling, Accelerator, and Youth Council.
 Youth will meet weekly with their peers and mentors for formal and informal mentoring activities.
 Mentors will also build individual and uniquely identified support for their mentees in informal one-on-one time.

 What is the primary issue area that your application will impact?